flamwenco/40s-wiki-backup/home.md

 ## How do I contribute to this wiki?

-To contribute, you will want to submit a PR (Pull Request) on the [Git repository](https://github.com/40-percent/40percent-wiki).
-Create a branch, make your changes, and submit your changes as a pull request to be merged into the main branch.
+To contribute, you will want to create an account and authenticate through Discord or Github.
+To do this, click on the icon in the top right and select your prefered authentication method.